Wenbo-Ge/Web-Develop/README.md

 # CSS stuff
-install sass to edit .scss files
+install sass to edit .scss files when new .scss is created, need to add two css files which under .scss to git

 # CSS Selector
 div > p : select all p where parent is a div

 # Css Position
   position: static will put div next to the element in another div

 # CSS and JS Cache Issue
   .css/.js?v=1:1, add <?= rand() ?> to the stylesheet link<> to clear the cache

 # CSS Responsive
 @media (min-width:991) {
   .mobile_display {